kmariuszk/Remitly-Summer-internship-2023/README.md

 4. Run `npm start` to start the web server
 5. Open a web browser and go to [http://localhost:3000](http://localhost:3000)

+The Calculator class which is responsible for fetching the data and calculating the exchanged values can be found in the given directory: `./public/javascripts/Calculator.js`.

 ![UI of the application](./screenshots/application-ui.png)

 ### Testing